 However, if you do opt to use automatic translations for part of your site, Google recommends that you use your site’s robots.txt file to block search engines from crawling the automatically translated content.

-6. Make Sure You Can Configure Titles And Metas For Each Language
+7. Make Sure You Can Configure Titles and Meta Information For Each Language

 Your content’s title and meta description are what normally shows up in Google’s organic search results.

-It’s important to write a quality title and meta description to boost your organic CTR.
+It’s important to write a quality title and meta description to boost your organic clickthrough rate.
 And you also usually want to work your focus keyword into the title if at all possible.

 On WordPress, you’ll use a WordPress SEO plugin like Yoast SEO to control this information for each page.